HexaEngine/Hexa.NET.ImGui/README.md

 - **Optimized String Handling**: Overloads that bypass UTF-8 encoding and avoid allocations.
 - **Wide range .NET support**: Supported versions net8.0, net7.0, netstandard2.1, netstandard2.0

-## 🎉 Acknowledgment to Our Sponsors
-We extend our heartfelt gratitude to all our sponsors for their generous support!

- - @Doprez
- - @qian-o
- - @NotNite
- - Mr Villa
- - @TheSameCat2
- - @SadE54

-Your contributions help keep this project thriving—thank you!

 ## Community
 - Discord: [https://discord.gg/VawN5d8HMh](https://discord.gg/VawN5d8HMh)